Prevention and Control

 Decisions regarding the educational status of students with communicable diseases generally will be made on a case-by-case basis in accordance with this policy and its administrative regulation.
 For all designated communicable diseases, the college will fully comply with all reporting, exclusion, and contact control measures required by the Arizona Department of Health Services and the Navajo and Apache County Health Departments.

 When college officials have sufficient reason to believe that a student or employee has contracted a communicable disease and that through transmission, there is potential harm and/or risk to other students and employees, the student or employee will be required to be evaluated by medical professionals at their expense within a designated time frame.
-If the student or employee chooses not to be medically evaluated, they will be removed from all college activities/responsibilities.
 Should the student or employee not follow through with a medical evaluation within the designated time frame, they will be removed from all college activities/responsibilities until medical evaluation is attained.

 The right to privacy and confidentiality of any student or employee who has contracted a communicable disease will be respected.
+Employees and students must maintain the confidentiality of medical records and medical information pursuant to state and federal law.
 Disclosure of medical condition will only occur to the extent required to minimize the health risks to other students and employees.
 The President or designee will determine appropriate disclosure of information.
-Employee group medical insurance plans cover treatment and care for communicable diseases in the same way care is provided for any other condition.